Billy Graham, 'America's pastor,' dead at age 99

 The Rev. Billy Graham, the charismatic North Carolina pastor who took his evangelizing crusades around the country and the globe, died on Wednesday morning, according to officials of his organization.
 He was 99 years old.

-Graham served as a counselor or minister to a dozen U.S. presidents, and he preached to an estimated 215 million people in 185 countries around the world during his life.
-His message reached millions more as he maintained a near-constant presence on radio, television and the internet.
+Graham achieved a reach unlike any other evangelist, serving as a counselor or minister to a dozen U.S. presidents.
+He preached to an estimated 215 million people in 185 countries around the world during his life, and his message reached millions more as he maintained a near-constant presence on radio, television and the internet.

-In a tweet, President Donald Trump called Graham the "GREAT Billy Graham" and wrote, "There was nobody like him!
+In a tweet, President Donald Trump called the reverend the "GREAT Billy Graham" and wrote, "There was nobody like him!
 He will be missed by Christians and all religions.
 A very special man."

 Graham died just before 8 a.m. at his home in Montreat, North Carolina, surrounded by family, according to a spokesman for Samaritan's Purse, the nondenominational evangelical Christian organization headed by Graham's son Franklin.